 A minimum viable product is the one wherein a product is created keeping in mind the very basic necessity it requires to be complete and whole.
 It is not as confusing as it sounds as a concept.
 MVP is all about experimenting and learning.

-Let us assume you want to make a photo editing app.
+Let us assume you want to create a photo editing app.
 The first thing any app developer will provide you with is a basic app, that allows you to add 10 filters to any image and add a frame.
 Once this app is well liked by the people you are targeting, comes the phase 2.

 In the phase 2, when you have had made enough profit out of the phase 1 to use it, the developers will provide you with some more filters, some more frames, plus accessories to add to the picture like a bow tie or a balloon or a heart and more.